Lokankara/Quiz/src/main/resources/quiz-set_2.md

 - The cloud provider handles routine IT tasks.

 **Explanation:**
-"The cloud provider handles routine IT tasks" is correct.
+The cloud provider handles routine IT tasks is correct.
 This allows companies to focus on innovation.
-"The cloud automates all processes" is incorrect; not all processes are automated.
+The cloud automates all processes is incorrect; not all processes are automated.
-"There are no infrastructure costs" is incorrect; costs still exist.
+There are no infrastructure costs is incorrect; costs still exist.
-"Resources can be provisioned on demand" is incorrect; this is a benefit, but not the main reason for focusing on innovation.
+Resources can be provisioned on demand is incorrect; this is a benefit, but not the main reason for focusing on innovation.

 ---